lukejagodzinski/meteor-astronomy-docs/docs/custom_types.md

 Now, we will investigate each property:

 - `constructor` - the constructor function is the one that receives a field definition as the first argument.
 We can get some extra data from this definition and initialize a field.
 For example in the `object` type, we get the `nested` property and initialize a sub type.
 - `getDefault` - its function is to make sure that a default value of a field will be casted to the proper type defined for a field.
-If you don't provide this method, it will cast any default value anyway.
+A default value for a field is passed as the first argument of a method.
+If you don't provide `getDefault` method, then a default value will be casted anyway.
 This method is used in `object` and `array` types.
 - `cast` - it receives as the first argument a value being casted.
 Your task is to cast a given value to your type and return it.
 - `needsCast` - it's a helper function that can speed up a process of casting values.
 It just checks if there is a need for running the `cast` function.
 If a passed value is already an instance of a given type then we can just return `true` in the `needsCast` method.
 - `plain` - its job is to convert a value of your type to a plain JavaScript value.
 This plain value will be stored in the database.